Olten

-Olten (/de/; High Alemannic: Oute) is a town in the canton of Solothurn in Switzerland and capital of the district of the same name.
+Olten (/de/; High Alemannic: Oute or Olte) is a municipality, a town in the canton of Solothurn in Switzerland and the capital of the district of the same name.

 Olten grew into a town during the Middle Ages at the location of a bridge over the Aare.
 After a period of decline, it grew rapidly as a railway town in the 19th century.
 Its railway station is a major rail hub of Switzerland, located at the junction of lines to Zurich, Basel, Bern, and Lucerne, all of which are within 30 minutes by train, and the town is also home to a depot for Swiss Federal Railways.

 History

 Peasant woman from Olten in traditional costume (c.
 1800).